joachim-brechtel/aws-forge-templates-test/quickstarts/README.md

-# Atlassian AWS CloudFormation QuickStart templates
+# Atlassian AWS CloudFormation templates

+## QuickStart templates

 The AWS QuickStart templates can all be found at the GitHub locations below: